nodemcu/nodemcu-firmware/docs/lua-modules/cohelper.md

 ### Release

 Not required.
-All resoruces are release on completion of the `exec()` method
+All resources are released on completion of the `exec()` method.

 ## `cohelper.exec()`
-Execute a function which is wrapper by a coroutine handler.
+Execute a function which is wrapped by a coroutine handler.

 #### Syntax
 `require("cohelper").exec(func, <params>)`

 #### Parameters
-- `func`: Port number for HTTP server.
-Most HTTP servers listen at port 80.
+- `func`: Lua function to be executed as a coroutine.
 - `<params>`: list of 0 or more parameters used to initialise func.  the number and types must be matched to the funct declaration

 #### Returns
 Return result of first yield.